 Carbon Monoxide Within The Workplace

-Carbon Monoxide (CO) in workplaces is produced by machines, engines and appliances that burn carbon-based fuels such as Natural Gas, LPG, propane, diesel, and petrol.
+Carbon monoxide (CO) in workplaces is produced by machines, engines and appliances that burn carbon-based fuels such as Natural Gas, liquefied petroleum gas (LPG), propane, diesel, and petrol.

 Carbon monoxide is the most predominant toxic gas found within warehouses using fuel powered forklifts, so carbon monoxide poisoning is a huge threat.
 CO (also known as the ‘silent killer’ as you can’t see it, can’t smell it, can’t taste it) is a dangerous poison.
 Opening doors and windows or using large fans does not guarantee safety.